Durgesh2002Lucifer/Weather-Application/README.md

-# Weather-Application
+# Weather Application

-Weather application using react.js.
+This project shows weather details using an API.